O’Reilly: Who will we be when Trump Era ends?

 You can’t beat a kid’s head against the pavement just because he throws juice at you.

-It was one of the first things I was I told in nursery school.
+It was one of the first things I was told in nursery school.

 Totally perplexing.
 Perhaps Mrs. Crossfield hadn’t heard: The.
 Kid.
 Threw.
 Juice.
 At.
 Me.